 2. Material properties and experimental procedures

-2.1.
-Materials
+2.1 Materials

 To prepare the particulate-filled composite laminates, epoxy (MOMENTIVE-MGS L285) with hardener (MOMENTIVE-MGS H285) were blended in a stoichiometric weight ratio of 100/40.
 Woven plain S-glass ﬁbers with areal density of 200 g/m2 were used as reinforcement in the laminated composites.
 Production materials were provided by DOST Chemical Industrial Raw Materials Industry, Turkey.
 The SSA filler was supplied by Çatalağzı Power Plant, Şahinbey Belediyesi, Gaziantep, Turkey.
 The particle size was measured approximately 1-35 µm for grinded and garbled SSA.
 The bulk density of SSA was measured as 0.72 gr/cm3, and its chemical compositions are given in Table 1.

-Table 1.
-Chemical compositions of the filler materials.